WVLA-TV: News operation

 WVLA used to air nightly 6 and 10 p.m. newscasts during the 1980s.
 In 1987, the 6 p.m. newscast moved to 5 p.m.; however, both newscasts were canceled in 1989, citing poor ratings, with reruns of off-network sitcoms airing in their place.
 Vetter supported this move with a desire to make channel 33 a complete entertainment station, taking into account the station's poor prime time news ratings against WAFB and WBRZ.
 Nonetheless, this proved successful ratings-wise, as the station's share jumped from 3 percent to 7 percent after the move.
 Later that year, it premiered a morning news program called Morning Edition that aired before The Today Show, originally lasting a half-hour before expanding a full hour; this newscast was canceled in January 2005 in favor of airing NBC's early morning newscast Early Today in the slot.
 In the early 1990s, the station had an information hotline service for viewers to call to get news updates.

 The station's latest generation of newscasts debuted on January 8, 2007, with weeknight shows at 5 p.m. and 10 p.m.
 The 6 p.m. shows began airing on January 29, 2007.
-On August 27, 2007, WVLA launched a 30-minute newscast titled NBC 33 News Morning Edition, which airs weekdays at 6 a.m.
+On August 27, 2007, WVLA launched a 30-minute newscast titled NBC 33 News Morning Edition, airing weekdays at 6 a.m.
 On August 11, 2008 NBC 33 News Morning Edition began airing for one hour, and later became a two-hour broadcast.

 WVLA began airing weekend editions of its newscasts on September 13, 2008; the weekend newscasts were produced by sister station KETK-TV in Tyler, Texas.
 This has led to several errors when the show ultimately aired in Baton Rouge, including on November 16, 2008, when an entire newscast from the previous Sunday was shown.
 On September 22, 2008, WVLA changed the format for its 10 p.m. weekday newscast with the Ten at 10; it promised all the important local news and a full weather forecast in the first ten minutes.